SebastianNi/behavioral_cloning/README.md

 ### Project Overview
 In this project, I used deep neural networks and convolutional neural networks to clone driving behavior.
 I trained, validated and tested a model using Keras.
 The model output a steering angle to an autonomous vehicle.

+### Output video

+The project generates a video of a car driving all by itself using [Udacity's Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim).
+The output video can be watched [here](https://drive.google.com/file/d/0B0agIiDyIPj1WXVGZDJLdTlmY00/view?usp=sharing).

 ### Install

 This project requires **Python 3.5** and the following Python libraries installed: